NBC Shakeup May Spell the End for Ronan Farrow Nemesis Noah Oppenheim

 “Good riddance to Andy,” said a third NBC News employee, adding that Lack’s divisive and imperious leadership style was a source of anxiety, insecurity, and resentment among many of his underlings.

-In a tersely worded announcement that did not even include a quote from Lack, much less Oppenheim, Shell announced that the widely liked Conde would report to Mark Lazarus who now oversees all of NBCUniversal’s entertainment television.
+In a tersely worded announcement that did not even include a quote from Lack, much less Oppenheim, Shell announced that the widely liked Conde would report to him alongside Mark Lazarus, who now oversees all of NBCUniversal’s entertainment television.

 “This is the right structure to lead NBCUniversal into the future during this transformational time in the industry,” Shell, NBCU’s CEO, said in the statement.